animal-tree/Writing-stuff/Ones-I-Like.md

-Selected essays on this GitHub that I like, written by me.
+Selected essays (on this GitHub), written by me.

 ## Archetypal Madness